kpcoleman/SpaDecon/tutorial/Tutorial.md

   (4) y pixel coordinate

 <br>
 SpaDecon requires the SRT and scRNA-seq gene expression data to be stored as AnnData matrices.
 The rows (observations) of the matrices are the samples and the columns (variables) are the genes.

-(1) If reading in data in the form of h5/h5ad files:
+(1) If reading in GE data in the form of h5/h5ad files:

 ```python
 #set working directory to spadecon_tutorial_data using os.chdir()